You can make your own DIY pillow cover in just 10 minutes with this super simple method! Perfect for beginner sewers!

 And proud of myself.
 Kind of how Chuck looks in this picture. 🙂

 So then it was 40 minutes later and I had 4 pillow covers that I loved.
 But the trick is this: If you’re going to go to all of this (sorta) trouble, you want your pillows to look their best, right?
 The thing that really makes the difference between really great professional pillows and just so-so pillows is the type of insert that you use.

-A great down pillow form brings the pillows to life (not literally. eek.) and makes them fluffy, comfy, and wonderfully chop-able.
+A great down pillow form (or down alternative pillow form) brings the pillows to life and makes them fluffy, comfy, and wonderfully chop-able.
 Please tell me you love a good pillow chop as much as I do.